OllyK/Physics-Informed-Reinforcement-Learning/README.md

 - 'shaped' - Similar to 'original', but attempts to weight the two efficiencies to go to 100 and 0 percent respectively (experimental)

 #### Scanning
-I've included a python script to search the directory for the best (highest efficiency) result and output the structure to screen (along with efficiencies).
+There's now a python script to search the directory for the best (highest efficiency) result and output the structure to screen (along with efficiencies).
 To use this you will need to activate the conda environment we made in [the setup section](#setup-on-arc-hpc-system) and run the necesasry command.
 Specifically: